Technology / Data

 Around the same time, data privacy was a hot topic with the controversial Cambridge Analytica going out of business in early 2018.
 This made data privacy in general, and GDPR in particular, one of the hottest topics in tech.
 There were tons of questions about how GDPR would be enforced, and what would change for businesses and consumers.

-In the year and a half since GDPR became enforceable, a lot has changed and many questions have been answered.
-Here, we'll look back at how GDPR came about, what it intended to change, and what it has actually changed.
+In the years since GDPR became enforceable, a lot has changed and many questions have been answered.
+Here, we'll look back at how GDPR came about, what it intended to change, and what it has changed.

 How GDPR Came About